PAINTING & DRYWALL INSTALLATION AND REPAIR TRAINING PROGRAM

-Prospective students are required to pay a $50.00 application fee along with the tuition for this class which is $4167.00.
+Prospective students are required to pay no application fee along with the tuition for this class which is $4167.00.
 Persons completing this program will receive a Certificate in Painting, Drywall Repair and Installation.
 If the student chooses to continue in the Residential Handyman Certificate program they will only need to take the 7 additional programs and this class will be applied to the program.
 The certification does not qualify the student to work as a registered or licensed contractor.
 Handymen don’t need to have a license in the State of Georgia to do work in these fields.

 OBJECTIVES OF THIS COURSE: